vedph/cadmus_doc/plugins/backend.md

 Once you have done this, just rebuild the project and the corresponding Docker image.

 Currently, as the projects using Cadmus are limited and it's still an evolving product, the practical approach to keep a single repository is to just include all the models in the unique API project, and provide a settings-based parameter defining the project to be used.
 According to this parameter, in `ConfigureServices` we setup the registration of the required services.

+Anyway, as the projects progresses we can easily switch to separate projects and repositories, by creating a new ASP.NET Core app for each API, importing libraries, and adding the desired pluggable components.